-Refining the Financial Advisor’s Value Proposition -- when "What if?" is really the "Why?"
+Refining the Financial Professional’s Value Proposition -- when "What if?" is really the "Why?"

 History of the Financial Markets